E-Theses Online Service

 E-Theses Online Service (EThOS) was a bibliographic database and union catalogue of electronic theses provided by the British Library, the National Library of the United Kingdom.
-As of February 2022 EThOS provided access to over 500,000 doctoral theses awarded by over 140 UK higher education institutions, with around 3,000 new thesis records added every month until the British Library cyberattack forced the service to be temporarily taken offline.
+As of February 2022 EThOS provided access to over 500,000 doctoral theses awarded by over 140 UK higher education institutions, with around 3,000 new thesis records added every month until the British Library cyberattack forced the service to be permanently taken offline.

 EThOS services

 Stephen Hawking's highly viewed 1966 thesis Properties of expanding universes is indexed by EThOS.